 There are many reasons why we fall out of alignment.
-Recognising them gives us the opportunity to adjust our behaviours in real-time.
+Recognizing these potential obstacles allows us the opportunity to adjust our behaviors in real time.

-As children we indulge in creative play, letting our imaginations run wild.
-The future is an open book and it feels like anything is possible.
-We dream about becoming astronauts, superheroes, rock stars and magicians.
+Let’s explore how values change over the course of life.
+As children, we indulge in creative play, letting our imaginations run wild.
+The future is an open book, and it feels like anything is possible.
+We dream about becoming astronauts, superheroes, rock stars, and magicians.
 The adults in our lives may even encourage these ideas.

 As we enter puberty, we start feeling the pressure to conform.
 Conventional education enforces a set of rules, along with a formula for academic success.
 Social acceptance suddenly becomes a burning desire, as we gaze into a future that seems beyond our control.
 We notice that people who stray outside the lines get left out or made fun of.
 So we either rebel and face the consequences or do our best to conform, even if it makes us unhappy.

 University can be an enriching or confusing time and we’re soon out in the world, small fish in big ponds, possibly laden with debt and the prospect of a career path that is misaligned with our values.
-I’ve met lawyers who realised that they’d rather teach mindfulness to kids – and end up doing it beautifully.
+I’ve met lawyers who realized that they’d rather teach mindfulness to kids – and who ended up doing it beautifully.